sanjaybora04/CustomAiAssistant/readme.md

   pip install -r requirements.txt
   ```
   * Now your Ai Assistant is ready to use
-  * Now run "tryassistant.py" to chat with your assistant.
+  * Now run "app.py" to start the server
-    >You can add voice recognition by modifying "tryassistant.py",</br>
-    > and you can run it as service to make it run automatically when you start your device
+    * To use web client just hit http://120.0.0.1:5000/ in your browser
+    * To use command line client just run "client/cliClient.py"
+    * If you want to use voice client use "client/voiceClient.py", you have to install pyaudio,pyttsx and voiceRecognition for that</br>
+    >If you are not running the server in localhost the change the url in client file
 ---

 * ## Configuration (if you want to customize the Assistant) :-